Heidi Roizen: Career

 In September 2008, the Forum for Women Entrepreneurs and Executives awarded Heidi Roizen their annual Achievement Award.

-In June 2009, Roizen was elected to the Board of Directors of TiVo (NASDAQ:TIVO), and in September, 2012, she was elected to the board of DMGT (LSE:DMGT), the London-based global media and information company which owns the Daily Mail and Mail Online.
+In June 2009, Roizen was elected to the Board of Directors of TiVo, and in September 2012, she was elected to the board of London-based media conglomerate Daily Mail and General Trust (known as owners of the Daily Mail and its digital counterpart, Mail Online).
 At the time she was elected, she became the first female director in the company's 116-year history.

 In 2010, Roizen was named a Lecturer and Entrepreneurship Educator at Stanford University, where she teaches the course 'Spirit of Entrepreneurship' in the MS&E (Engineering) department.

+Awards and recognition

 Roizen was awarded 2018 Financial Woman of the Year by Financial Women of San Francisco.